Liam-Griffiths/proxima_coloniae/README.md

 - Ship building and fleet management
 - Player-vs-player combat
 - Research and technology progression
+- AI players
+- Trade

 ## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.
+Just ask.

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is the intellectual property of the Author.